 Getting a WooCommerce site off the ground has a few steps:

-- Setting up hosting and installing WordPress and WooCommerce
+- Setup hosting and install WordPress with WooCommerce

 - Configuring payment and shipping